BBVA/apicheck/docs/docs/quick_start.md

 ## Activating an environment

-Activating an environment means that you can use all the installed tools will as regular commands.
-To activate an environment use the activate subcommand:
+Activating an environment means that you select all the tools installed in that environmentcan and that you can use them as regular commands.
+To activate an environment use the *activate* subcommand:

 ```console
 $ eval $(acp activate myenvironment)
 (APICheck) $
 ```

-If you want to leave the environment use the deactivate subcommand:
+If you want to leave the environment use the *deactivate* subcommand:

 ```console
 (APICheck) $ deactivate myenvironment
 $
 ```

-&#9888; The idea of using *eval* idea was taken from [Docker Machine](https://docs.docker.com/machine/reference/create#specifying-configuration-options-for-the-created-docker-engine)
+&#9888; The idea of using *eval* was taken from [Docker Machine](https://docs.docker.com/machine/reference/create#specifying-configuration-options-for-the-created-docker-engine)

 ## Environments content

-In order to know the tools currently installed iin the environment use the describe subcommand:
+In order to know the tools currently installed in an environment use the *describe* subcommand:

 ```console
 $ acp describe